 Some homeowners have what are called high risk loans.
 They can have a very high interest rate or might have a balloon payment built in.
 Some states provide special protections for these homeowners to avoid foreclosure but Georgia does not.
 They do, however, require several additional notices be sent when the loan in question is considered to be high risk.
 Georgia Fair Lending Act, Ga.
 Code Ann. § § 7-6A-1 to 7-6A-13

 Additional State Laws

-The maximum interest rate allowed by law is 7% per year when rate not specified; higher than 7% must be in writing; maximum 16% where principal is $3000 or less; no limit on rate if loan is between $3000 and $250,000 and must be in simple interest in written contract (§7-4-2)
+The maximum interest rate allowed by law is 7% per year when the rate is not specified, and anything higher than 7% must be in writing.
+The maximum interest rate is 16% when the principal is $3000 or less, and there is no limit on the rate if the loan is between $3000 and $250,000.
+This must be in simple interest and stated in the written contract. (§7-4-2)

 Georgia is a homestead state.
 Georgia homestead laws allow creditors to exempt up to $10,000 worth of their home under certain conditions.
 For example, if your house is worth $100,000 and you owe $90,000 on your mortgage, you have $10,000 of equity in your home, and that equity cannot be taken by creditors.

 In Georgia, an application is to be completed and filed by each applicant, regardless of whether it is organized as a company or a sole proprietorship, for a license or registration to engage in a mortgage business as a lender, pursuant to the Georgia Residential Mortgage Act.
 A mortgage lender means any person who directly or indirectly makes, originates, or purchases mortgage loans or who services mortgage loans.